betodealmeida/shillelagh/docs/development.rst

 - ``delete_row``
 - ``update_row``

-Or define custom fields for your columns, produce and consume the internal format, and defnie these methods:
+Or define custom fields for your columns, produce and consume the internal format, and define these methods:

 - ``get_data``
 - ``insert_data``